Arthur Campbell (Virginia soldier)

-Arthur Campbell (November 3, 1743 – August 8, 1811) was a soldier in the Indian Wars and the American Revolutionary War as well as a member of the Virginia House of Delegates.
+Arthur Campbell (November 3, 1743 – August 8, 1811) was a soldier in the American Indian Wars and the American Revolutionary War as well as a member of the Virginia House of Delegates.
 Campbell County, Tennessee, was named after him.

 Family

 He was a brother-in-law of General William Campbell.
 Two of his sons died in the War of 1812: Colonel James Campbell died in the service at Mobile, Alabama; and Colonel John B. Campbell fell at the Battle of Chippewa, where he commanded the right wing of the army under General Winfield Scott.

 Early life and capture

 Campbell was born in Augusta County, Virginia in 1743.
 When just fifteen years old, he volunteered as a militiaman, to perform duty in protecting the colonial frontier from incursions by the Indians.
 He was stationed at a fort near where the road leading from Staunton to the Warm Springs crossed the Cowpasture River.

 While engaged in this service, he was captured by the Indians, who loaded him with their packs, and marched him seven days into the forest.
 His captors were from the area of Lakes Erie and Michigan, and were on their return from hunting.
 Campbell, at the end of the journey, was so exhausted that he was unable to travel, and was treated by the Indians with great severity.
 An old chief, taking compassion on him, protected him from further injury, and on reaching the Lakes adopted Campbell, in whose family the young man remained during his three years' captivity.

 During this time, Campbell made himself familiar with his captors' language, manners and customs.
 He soon acquired the confidence of the old chief, who took him on all his hunting excursions.
 During these trips they rambled over present-day Michigan and the northern parts of Ohio, Indiana, and Illinois.

 In 1759 (during the French and Indian War), a British force marched towards the Upper Lakes, of which the Indians were informed by their scouts.
 Campbell conceived the bold resolution of escaping to this force.
 While out on one of their hunting excursions, Campbell left the Indians, and after a fortnight's tramp through the pathless wilds reached the British.
 The British commander was much interested in Campbell's account of his captivity and escape, and with his intelligence, and engaged him to pilot the army, which he did with success.
 Shortly afterward he returned to Augusta County, Virginia, after an absence of more than three years.
 For his services in piloting the army he received a grant of 1000 acre of land near Louisville, Kentucky.
 At the same time Campbell, along with Joseph Martin, began acting as an agent to the Indians, reporting back to Virginia governors Benjamin Harrison V, Edmund Randolph and others on the state of Indian-colonial relations.